lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

-# Getting and Cleaning Data: Reading Fixed Width Files for Quiz 2
+# The Definitive Guide to Solving Week 2 Question 5

-Question 5 in the week 2 quiz is deceptively simple: *report the sum of the fourth of the nine columns.* To answer this question correctly, it is important to view the file before writing any R code.
+Question 5 in the week 2 quiz for *Getting and Cleaning Data* is deceptively simple: *report the sum of the fourth of the nine columns.* To answer this question correctly, one **MUST**  view the file before writing R code.
+As noted in [Strategy for Reading Files & APIs / Quiz 2](http://bit.ly/2e4L5oF), one can download the [Atom](http://atom.io) editor for free.

 <img src="./images/cleaningData-week2q5-01.png">

 Nine columns?
-The screen capture looks like 5 columns, not 9.
+At first glance the screen capture looks like 5 columns, not 9.
 However, there are truly 9 columns of data in this file, including:

-1. week
+1. Week
 2. Nino1and2SST
 3. Nino1and2SSTA
 4. Nino3SST